madan010/-Cracking-the-Code-of-Indian-Food/README.md

 # Cracking the Code of Indian Food

 This project aims to analyze the nutritional content of 528 key Indian foods using the IFCT (Indian Food Composition Tables) data.
-By uncovering hidden gems within these foods, to gain insights into their health benefits and cultural significance.
+By uncovering Nutritional Informatiion within these foods, to gain insights into their health benefits and cultural significance.

 Indian cuisine is incredibly diverse, influenced by regional variations, social practices, and cultural norms.
 Understanding the nutritional aspects of these foods can help us make informed dietary choices and appreciate the richness of Indian culinary traditions.

 The Data:
 ===
-The IFCT 2017 dataset, published by the National Institute of Nutrition in Hyderabad, provides detailed nutritional information for 528 essential Indian foods.
+The IFCT 2017 dataset, published by the National Institute of Nutrition in Hyderabad, provides detailed nutritional information for 528 essential Indian foods across India.
 It covers 151 nutrients, including bioactive compounds.

 The [IFCT data](https://vikaspedia.in/health/nutrition/nutritive-value-of-foods/indian-food-composition-tables).
 The Indian Food Composition Tables, 2017 provides nutritional information on 151 discrete food components for 528 key foods.